vicki-wu/medp-33100-week7/README.md

 # MEDP 33100 - Week 7 Class exercise
-This is all the code from this week's class exercise.
+This is all the code from this week's class exercise on creating a Library page.